 Step 2: Note the Overlap

-As you observe each child, if you find that many of the Experience Curriculum Teacher Guide activities seem too challenging, your child may benefit from the activities suggested in the Little Goose Teacher Guide.
+As you observe each child, if you find that many of the Experience Curriculum Teacher Guide activities seem too challenging, your child may benefit from the activities suggested in the Little Learners Teacher Guide.

 Step 3: Use Tools to Adapt

 One of the greatest benefits of Experience Curriculum is that it grows with your child’s development.
-Whether you reference the Teacher Guide or Little Goose Guide, you use the same games, art supplies and materials that are all included in your Experience Curriculum Kit.
+Whether you reference the Teacher Guide or Little Learners Guide, you use the same games, art supplies and materials that are all included in your Experience Curriculum Kit.
 This is great for multi-age groups where many different learning levels are represented!